 When the hazardous waste container is full, date the tag and then move the waste to the Griffith Hall or McNeil Science and Technology Central Stockrooms immediately or within three days of that date.
 However, make sure that once it is dated, it gets moved to the stockroom within the three days.

 Call the stockroom to let EHRS know (Griffith Hall at X8843) (STC at X3141) or bring it down to the stockrooms if you have documented training on how to transport properly or if you have completed EHRS's laboratory safety training within the last 2 years.

 If the hazardous waste container is not full, it may remain in your satellite accumulation area, as long as you have not accumulated too much waste in the laboratory and it is closed, stored and labeled properly.
 However, waste must never be stored for a year or longer.

-Also, if the waste is moved to a nearby room, (separate from the point of generation) then it is not considered in satellite accumulation and is subject to more stringent requirements.
+Also, waste must never be generated in one room and taken to another room for storage.
+This is not considered in satellite accumulation and is subject to more stringent requirements.
 Do not do this.

 Again, do not date the tag until the container is full.
 Once dated, then move the waste to the Griffith Hall or McNeil Science and Technology Central Stockrooms immediately or within 3 days of that date.